 Your driver record is important for all sorts of reasons so it is well worth getting hold of a copy to see how many points you have on your record and if your auto insurance rates are at risk of rising.

 In this article, we have explained in full detail why a driver record is so important.
-We have also revealed the three best and easiest ways to get a copy of your own.
+We have also revealed the two best and easiest ways to get a copy of your own.
 The fastest and most efficient way is to use a background checking site.
-We have recommended the three best background checking sites on the market for getting a copy of your driver record and also explained how they can help you in other ways too.
+We have recommended the two best background checking sites on the market for getting a copy of your driver record and also explained how they can help you in other ways too.

 Have you ever had to get a copy of your driver record?
 Did it help you to keep your auto insurance rates down?
 Which background checking site did you use?
 Our readers always value real-life stories which help explain how our advice works, so do share yours with us using the comment box below.